trugolf/frontend_interview_exercise/README.md

 Your goals for this exercise are:

-1. Consume the data from the `shotsNine.json` file into your project, simulating a fake api call, and display information about each shot in the UI in however form you see best.
+1. Consume the data from the `shotsNine.json` file into your project, simulating a fake api call, and display information about each shot in the UI in however form you think is best to present this to the end user.
 The project is already set up to use the Vuetify 2 UI framework.
 The project is also already set up to use Vuex as the state management and process to make any api calls.
    * There is a lot of data associated with each shot and not all of it is necessary to be displayed.
 What you choose to display is at your discretion.
    * Key data fields on a shot are:
      * courseHoleIndex